Knowing what to feed your guinea pigs is vitally important.

 Cautious guinea pig owners, smartly, choose o just stay away from any foods that could pose a potential risk.
 After all, the possible benefits don’t matter if a food brings about illness, toxicity or worse, and there’s no shortage of absolutely safe foods to feed.

 A lot of guinea pig savvy vets state that garlic should be avoided completely and considered as a toxic food.
-The Camden Vet Hospital in San Jose for example, is one of those.
-They list garlic as one of the foods to avoid, along with the other usual culprits.
+Vets experienced in guinea pig care will always tell you to avoid feeding garlic, along with the other usual culprits.

-Templestowe Vet Clinic in Australia also notes that garlic should never be fed to a guinea pig.
+Skylark Vets in the UK is one example of veterinary experts making it clear that garlic should never be fed to a guinea pig.

 Following expert veterinary advice is ultimately the safest and best informed path we have.
 The consensus amongst vets is that garlic should be thought of in the same way as all its related plants and foods like onions: and that is to be avoided and not fed to guinea pigs.